-If your Microsoft Store apps cannot connect to the Internet on Windows 10, try the following suggestions:
+If your Microsoft Store apps cannot connect to the Internet on Windows 11 or Windows 10, try the following suggestions:

 - Change the Internet connection